Life in America (15)

 At DreyerCoaching.com, we value the Gift of Life and the gift that each person is, so birthdays are big here too!
 For several years we have sent a hand-writtten note and small gift to each person on their birthday, so they have a hand-addressed card to open from the USA!
 Many of our students tell us they never get printed mail any more so they never check their mailboxes, so before their birthday I try to remind them: check your mailbox!

 In November 2018 I mailed Christmas cards with a small gift to all our students.
-One student in Baotou, Inner Mongolia got his card around Valentine's Day 2019 -- two months later!
+One student in Baotou, Inner Mongolia got his card around Valentine's Day 2019 -- three months later!
 This is what the student's dad wrote about getting a card from the US:

 Starting in January 2019, we are adding a new piece to our celebrations!
 A Free 1 on 1 class!
 We couldn't figure out a way to send a birthday cake by zoom, so we are sending a class instead!
 In addition to giving the free class to our student, we also hope to chat with at least one parent too during that time.
 Birthdays are times to look back and look forward, so we would like to know how your English classes are going, how they are helping you, what your goals are, and how we can better help you in the future!